 Then, use the invocation that was provided by the Simulator:

 Great job!
-You've gone through all the necessary steps to prototype your own Google Action.
-The next challenge is to build a real Action.
-For this, take a look at the Jovo Documentation to see what else you can do with our Framework:
+You've gone through all the necessary steps to prototype your own Alexa Skill.
+The next challenge is to build a real Skill.
+For this, take a look at the Jovo Documentation to see what else you can do with our Framework.